Marco Tábuas: Playing career

 Tábuas came through the youth system at Vitória Setúbal.
 He was loaned out to Desportivo Beja of the Segunda Divisão de Honra (second tier) for the 1996–97 season.
-He was sent off on his first team debut on 13 October, after receiving two yellow cards in a 3–2 defeat to Varzim at the Estádio do Varzim SC.
+He was sent off on his first-team debut on 13 October, after receiving two yellow cards in a 3–2 defeat to Varzim at the Estádio do Varzim SC.
 He went on to play a total of 12 games for Beja.
-He made his first team debut for Vitória Setúbal on 26 October 1997, in a 4–2 defeat at Varzim in the fourth round of the Taça de Portugal.
+He made his first-team debut for Vitória Setúbal on 26 October 1997, in a 4–2 defeat at Varzim in the fourth round of the Taça de Portugal.
 He made his Primeira Divisão (first tier) debut for the club on 20 September 1998, in a 1–1 draw with Beira-Mar at the Estádio Mário Duarte.
 He went on to play a total of 28 league and six cup games in the 1998–99 season.

-He featured 27 times in the 1999–2000 relegation campaign, and played once in the UEFA Cup, a 7–0 defeat to A.S.
+He featured 27 times in the 1999–2000 relegation campaign and played once in the UEFA Cup, a 7–0 defeat to A.S.
 Roma at the Stadio Olimpico on 16 September.
 He played 21 league games in the 2000–01 season, as Vitória Setúbal won promotion at the first attempt after securing a third-place finish.
-However, he played only 11 times in the 2001–02 season, and was sent off after receiving two yellow cards in a 3–2 win over Santa Clara on 14 April.
-He featured 19 times in the 2002–03 relegation campaign, and was sent off for the third and final time in his career in a 2–0 defeat by Paços de Ferreira on 4 May; he was shown a red card on 73 minutes despite being an unused substitute.
-Vitória Setúbal again won promotion at the first attempt in 2003–04, though Tábuas played only three league games as the club secured the second automatic promotion place.
+However, he played only 11 times in the 2001–02 season and was sent off after receiving two yellow cards in a 3–2 win over Santa Clara on 14 April.
+He featured 19 times in the 2002–03 relegation campaign and was sent off for the third and final time in his career in a 2–0 defeat by Paços de Ferreira on 4 May; he was shown a red card on 73 minutes despite being an unused substitute.
+Vitória Setúbal again won promotion at the first attempt in 2003–04.
+However, Tábuas played only three league games as the club secured the second automatic promotion spot.